tiagofrepereira2012/xbob.spkrec/README.rst

 Voxforge dataset
 ~~~~~~~~~~~~~~~~~
 `Voxforge`_ is a free database used in free speech recognition engines.
-We randomly selected a little part of the english corpus (< 1GB).
+We randomly selected a small part of the english corpus (< 1GB).
 It is used as a toy example for our speaker recognition tool since experiment can be easily run on a local machine, and the results can be obtained in a reasonnable amount of time (< 2h).

 Unlike TIMIT and BANCA, this dataset is completely free of charge.